Historical Research and the Problem of Categories: Reflections on 10,000 Digital Notecards (Fall 2011 version)

 Reflecting upon my use of this digital tool for notetaking has led me to questions about how we think about our research practice and how we understand the relationship between how we research and what we learn.
 Recent work in the social history of knowledge and the history of the archive share a core interest in categories – where they come from, what assumptions or values they represent, how they can be reified on paper or in practice.
 These interests are relevant to our thinking about research methods.
 In the writing of my dissertation, I felt fortunate to be able to set out initial categories of analysis (via keywords), but to have technological tools that made it possible, at no great expense of time, to throw these out.
 Sometimes I used my initial keywords, and sometimes I skipped over these to evaluate new connections, questions, or lines of analysis.
 If I had used pen-and-paper notebooks or a set of word processing documents, regrouping information would have required a great expenditure of time.
 I would have been less likely, then, to consider these new avenues, and thus my earlier thinking about categories of analysis would have been more determinative of my final work, even though those earlier categories were set out when I really did not know anything yet, in the words of that senior historian at the snack machine.
 Since there was virtually no time cost involved in trying out new questions, I could do so easily and in an exploratory fashion, without commitment.
 That is, thinking about how my database worked and how it helped my analysis got me thinking about how historians construct, use, and rely upon categories in our work.

-Permalink for this paragraph 2 Anthropologist Ann Stoler comes to the problem of categories from a different perspective.
+¶ 30 Leave a comment on paragraph 30 2 Anthropologist Ann Stoler comes to the problem of categories from a different perspective.
 Stoler thinks of the archive as an active site for ethnography, and seeks to understand how archives are live spaces in which the Dutch colonial state in Indonesia built, among other things, social categories.
 She traces how colonial administrators through their archiving categorized, and assigned particular rights and privileges to, people with different national heritages.
 As they categorized, they made some peoples and experiences of the colonial state visible and obscured others.
 Stoler writes that categories are both the explicit subject of archives and their implicit project: “the career of categories is also lodged in archival habits and how those change; in the telling titles of commissions, in the requisite subject headings of administrative reports, in what sorts of stories get relegated to the miscellaneous and ‘misplaced.’”
 She then frames the archive as a place to understand “how people think and why they seem obliged to think, or suddenly find themselves having difficulty thinking,” in certain ways.6

-Permalink for this paragraph 0 Yet there are at least two cautions to think of, as well.
+¶ 34 Leave a comment on paragraph 34 0 Yet there are at least two cautions to think of, as well.
 One comes from the flatness of databases like the one I used.
 In Burke’s terms, my database is not a reference text organized along disciplinary lines.
 It was more like an A-to-Z encyclopedia.
 Without hierarchies that keep each fact locked in relationship to others – through the structure of earlier historiography, for example, or through the structure of an archive’s collections – the historian has to be more intentional about seeing information in its context.
 If we can look across all of our notes at a very granular level, and make connections across categories that we or others created, it becomes to easy to look at these bits of information devoid of context – a danger visible even in my own way of cutting and pasting out of my database, which linked bits of notes only to a source code, meaning that they could be read in less than direct connection to their origins.
 Digital bits seem very easily severed from their context.

-Permalink for this paragraph 8 It is also worth considering what kinds of concerns may lead historians – even technology-saavy members of the youngest generation in the profession – to resist using digital tools like databases in their own research.
+¶ 36 Leave a comment on paragraph 36 8 It is also worth considering what kinds of concerns may lead historians – even technology-saavy members of the youngest generation in the profession – to resist using digital tools like databases in their own research.
 The choice to use only word-processing files, for example, may stem in part from a concern about what might be lost in adapting a more mechanized information organization system.
 Charlotte Rochez, responding to an earlier version of this essay, explained that she worried about sacrificing “some of deeper insights, interpretations and understanding induced from being more involved in sorting and interpreting the sources.”8 Historians surely value, maybe even romanticize, the encounter with sources in the archives.
 Does converting that textual, even textural, experience into digital notecards somehow deaden it?
 Does it render our research uncomfortably close to a social scientist’s coding and writing up of findings?
 It is important to clarify that digital notetaking may add to, but does not of necessity replace, varied encounters between researcher and sources.
 It remains possible to meander through your notes from a given collection or source, to look back at the original page (even if in pdf or photocopied form).
 But it becomes newly more feasible also to look across those collections and sources.

-Permalink for this paragraph 0 One prompt for this volume came from the Journal of American History’s 1997 special issue that made public the process of academic peer review.
+¶ 37 Leave a comment on paragraph 37 0 One prompt for this volume came from the Journal of American History’s 1997 special issue that made public the process of academic peer review.
 David Thelen’s introduction to that issue raised questions about the work of history-writing that seem important to revisit in light of digital innovations.
 The centerpiece of the issue was a submission by Joel Williamson, in which Williamson recounted his failure to perceive the centrality to, and the origins of lynching in, American and southern history.
 Two reviewers received Williamson’s piece with shock and dismay that he could have missed what they had known, had appreciated as central in their field, for years.
 Despite this disagreement, or perhaps because of it, Thelen saw Williamson’s piece as issuing a challenge to historians to “think about what we see and do not see, to reflect on what in our experience we avoid, erase, or deny, as well as what we focus on.”9 I see my attention to categories, to the possibilities and implications of how we choose to organize the information upon which our interpretations rest, as a kindred effort.

 Acknowledgements: The author thanks Jack Dougherty and Kristen Nawrotzki for the invitation to reflect on research practice and for good feedback on this essay, Courtney Fullilove for reading suggestions, and Seth Erickson for ongoing conversations about archives and information architecture.
 She also thanks all those who commented on the 2010 version of this essay.
 The dissertation research described here was supported by a Spencer Dissertation Fellowship, a Clifford Roberts/Eisenhower Institute Fellowship, and a Mellon Interdisciplinary Graduate Fellowship at the Paul Lazersfeld Center, Institute for Social and Economic Research and Policy, Columbia University.